 What makes Pulla Bread special?

-This braided cardamom bread gets it’s rich and tender texture from plenty of eggs.
-Eggs both act as a leavening agent in breads, helping them bake up light and fluffy, as well as a tenderizer for the crumb.
+This braided cardamom bread gets its rich and tender texture from plenty of eggs.
+Eggs act as a leavening agent in breads, helping them bake up light and fluffy, as well as a tenderizer for the crumb.
 The fats from the egg yolks help tenderize and lighten the bread.
 While not as egg-rich as Challah or Brioche, the eggs create a softer, dense but still light, yeast bread.
 Eggs also contain the emulsifier lecithin.
 Lecithin is often added to bread to make the texture soft and smooth.
 Eggs do the trick!

 Finnish Pulla Bread is more similar to Brioche by recipe.
 Challah is a Jewish bread and is made kosher, so there is no dairy.
-Brioche, being the French bread that it is has both eggs and plenty of butter.
+Brioche, being the French bread that it is, has both eggs and plenty of butter.

 Fats, especially butter, add flavor to bread.
-Butter make the crumb very tender and extends the shelf life of bread.
+Butter makes the crumb very tender and extends the shelf life of bread.
 This is a bonus since I love leftover Pulla Bread lightly toasted the next day with a drizzle of honey.
 YUM!

 Sliced almonds and Swedish Pearl Sugar add to the elegance and taste of the cardamom scented bread.
 Sprinkled on just before baking, the almonds get lightly toasted and add a crunch to the few special bites of crust.

 Swedish Pearl Sugar, found online or at some grocery stores, is a gorgeous sugar that doesn’t melt when baked, and stays a vibrant opaque white color.
 It’s granulated sugar that has been processed into tiny pieces and polished to resemble pearls!
-It resembled snow on top when Pulla Bread is made in the winter.
+It resembles snow on top when Pulla Bread is made in the winter.